Gaussian fermionic embezzlement of entanglement: Introduction

 We considerably advance the situation in this paper for ground states of quadratic, fermionic Hamiltonians, which are Gaussian (also called quasi-free) and hence fully described by their two-point correlation functions.
 Our main result is as follows: We precisely characterize when Gaussian fermionic states can act as (approximate) embezzling states under the restricted class of Gaussian unitary operations (those generated by quadratic fermionic Hamiltonians) and give precise error estimates.
 In particular, our result characterizes \emph{universal Gaussian embezzling families}, which allow for embezzling arbitrary Gaussian entangled states using only Gaussian local operations.
+Our results imply that such states are generic among the pure entangled Gaussian states.
 Examples comprise the ground states of the $XX$-spin chain or the transverse-field Ising model on increasing system sizes, or the above-mentioned $p_x + ip_y$ superconductors in a suitable geometry.
 We also show that these families allow to embezzle arbitrary entangled states if we allow for general (non-Gaussian) local unitary operations.